 6.3.3.1 General

-This clause studies the appropriate protocol stack for C-plane interfaces, considering the requirements in clause 6.3.2.
+This clause identifies the appropriate protocol stack for C-plane interfaces, considering the requirements in clause 6.3.2.
 Especially, the following requirements are considered:

-- It shall support the secure exchange of messages supporting integrity-protection and/or encryption.
+- It is required to support the secure exchange of messages supporting integrity-protection and/or encryption.

-- It shall protect user privacy and mitigate the linkability and tracking attack caused by unnecessary user information disclosure.
+- It is required to protect user privacy and mitigate the linkability and tracking attack caused by unnecessary user information disclosure.

-- It should be web-friendly to support easy deployment in web environments
+- It is required to be web-friendly to support rapid and easy deployment in web environments:

 - by using web technologies such as JSON, WebSockets, etc…

-- complying with WebRTC standards (e.g., SDP for session description and supporting the exchange of ICE candidates) defined in IETF and W3C, with an exception for codecs
+- complying with WebRTC standards (e.g., SDP for session description and supporting the exchange of ICE candidates) defined in IETF and W3C, with an exception for codecs.

-- It shall be simple to implement and deploy (e.g., simpler in complexity compared to SIP).
+- It is required to be simple to implement and deploy (e.g., simpler in complexity compared to SIP).

-6.3.3.2 Base Protocol
+6.3.3.2 Base protocol

-HTTP (IETF RFC 9110 [37], IETF RFC 9111 [38], IETF RFC 9112 [39], IETF RFC 7235 [23], and IETF RFC 1113 [15]) / HTTPS and WebSocket (IETF RFC 6455 [20]) are available options for signalling between UE and WSF so that connection setup procedure could be invoked by JavaScript API as described in clause 3 of IETF RFC 8825 [33].
+HTTP (IETF RFC 9110 [37], IETF RFC 9111 [38], IETF RFC 9112 [39], IETF RFC 7235 [23], and IETF RFC 1113 [15]) / HTTPS and WebSocket (IETF RFC 6455 [20]) are available options to transport signalling message between UE and WSF so that connection setup procedure could be invoked by JavaScript API as described in clause 3 of IETF RFC 8825 [33].
 Nevertheless, HTTP / HTTPS is less appropriate for two reasons described in clause 1.1 of IETF RFC 6455 [20]:

 - Server load caused by http transactions (based on request-response)